buttonbugs/Auto-Blinds/README.md

 <p align="center">
   <br>
-  <h6>Fig. 1.
-The blinds adjusts the orientation automatically based on time and the Sun's position.</h6>
+  <sub>Fig. 1.
+The blinds adjusts the orientation automatically based on time and the Sun's position.</sub>
 </p>

 ### Manual Mode